pavanthakur/CalmattaSolutions/README.md

 # CalmattaSolutions

-This solution is implemented using RabbitMq and Docker.
+This solution is implemented using RabbitMq (hosted on Docker).
++
+Below 3 layer architecture pattern (Client -API - DAL)

 **Calmatta.ChatClient** is the starting point of applciation.
 User initiates a chat here.